Are you on the lookout for a set of bike tail lights for your riding – day and night?

 Mounting these requires absolutely no tools at all using the silicon rubber straps and plastic mount provided in the box.
 However, you’ll need to purchase a separate mounting for aero seatposts.

-See.Sense is the only one in the market that manufacturers smart rear bike lights today.
-There are two models available, the ICON and ICON+.
+See.Sense is the among the market pioneers that manufacturers smart rear bike lights today.
+The See.Sense ACE is the successor to their very popular ICON and ICON+ models.

-And better still, the ICON is both connected and intelligent.
+And better still, the ACE is both connected and intelligent.

-It has built in sensors (accelerometer and light sensor) and an electronic circuitry that allows the ICON to adapt its brightness and flashing patterns according to the surroundings.
+It has built in sensors (accelerometer and light sensor) and an electronic circuitry that allows the ACE to adapt its brightness and flashing patterns according to the surroundings.

-As you brake to slow down at junctions and roundabouts, the ICON will adapt accordingly to ensure you’re clearly visible by the cars behind.
+As you brake to slow down at junctions and roundabouts, the ACE will adapt accordingly to ensure you’re clearly visible by the cars behind.

 4 Things to Consider Before Buying Bike Tail Lights